Skip to Content

 Why Do Dogs Roll on Their Backs?

-What your pup is trying to tell you when he shows you his belly.
+Learn what your pup is trying to tell you when they show you their belly.

 image of a dog rolling on his back

-When a dog rolls over on his back, it often means he’s passive and trusts you completely.
+When a dog rolls over on their back, it often means they’re passive and trust you completely.
 Dog translation: “Rub my belly, please!”
 However, not all dogs show their bellies because they want affection.
-Here are some important cues to watch for when you notice your pooch roll onto his back.
+Here are some important cues to watch for when you notice your pal roll onto their back.

 A roll with a stiff body means: “No, thanks!”

-When a dog wants to be petted, he’ll flop over and throw his paws into the air to show he’s at ease.
-When a dog’s body is stiff, that’s when the rollover can mean he’s nervous and needs reassurance, not belly rubs.
-Aggressivedogs might even trick you by rolling over and appearing submissive until you try to pet them — then they may snap at you.
+When a dog wants to be petted, they’ll flop over and throw their paws into the air to show they’re at ease.
+When a dog’s body is stiff, that’s when the rollover can mean they’re nervous and need reassurance, not belly rubs.
+Aggressive dogs might even trick you by rolling over and appearing submissive until you try to pet them — then they may snap at you.

 Watch for stiff legs and a head cocked to one side.
 Dog translation: “Don’t touch me!”